OMNINETGmbH/OMNITRACKER-BPMN-connectors/Exchange Server/README.md

 ## 1. Information about this connector package

-This connector package is valid for the third-party-system "Exchnage Server" PowerShell Version 5.1
+This connector package is valid for the third-party-system "Exchange Server" PowerShell Version 5.1
 Exchange Server Module xxx